-It is used as specimen holder for use with the fine-directional fixture for specimen clamps with zero point indicators or the directional fixture for specimen clamps.
+It is used as a specimen holder for use with the fine-directional specimen holder fixture with zero point indicators or the directional specimen holder fixture.

 • Screw the 4 screws (13) into bore A with an Allen key size 2.5 and tighten them.